 CMN’s Mercy in Action Project seeks to promote clemency for those facing imminent execution.
 By joining the Mercy in Action Project you will receive monthly alerts with information on upcoming executions and tools to advocate for clemency in those cases as well as prayerful resources.
+Join us as we save lives on death row!

 In the Catholic tradition, both personal and communal liturgical prayer are sources of spiritual strength for living out the pro-life commitment to which the Gospel of Jesus Christ calls us.
 Click here to download a prayer vigil on the day of an execution.
 Our prayer is often a source of strength for others as well, particularly as we pray for those to be executed, their families, the victims and the victim’s families.